John-Kingham/science-quiz/README.md

 #### Score Ladder

-- The wireframes show a "score ladder" where users can see how far they've come along the journey from zero to the maximum of one million points.
+- The wireframes show a "score ladder" where users can see how far they've climbed along the journey from zero to the maximum of one million points.
 - Due to time constraints, this feature has been deferred to a future release.

 #### Player Names, Multiple Players and High Scores